janscience/adaptationprimer/filter/README.md

 > Vary the integration time step by making it larger or smaller by
 > factors of ten.
 How does this influence the estimates of the gain
 > and the phase?

+> How do the adaptation time constant and the adaptation strength influence the phase?

 > Vary the stimulus mean and standard deviation.
 Do they influence the
 > gain and phase curves?